 In March of 1944 a group of people, including representatives from the Women's Club, the Methodist Church, and the Evergreen Park Public School PTA, collaborated with representatives from the Village Board and the School Board to establish a library.
 The group held a Mardi Gras in the public school gymnasium and raised about $800, which was used for supplies.
 The Village Board donated a building at the alley behind Village Hall that was built during WPA days.
 Stocked with donated books, the Library opened its doors on September 7, 1944.
 The Library was open four afternoons a week.
 Mrs. Amie Burnham Martin served as the first head librarian.
 In 1945 a Library Board was elected and a proposition was passed to institute a library tax rate.

 The growing library soon ran out of space.
 In 1954, 14,000 books were moved to a storefront at 95th Street and Homan Avenue.
 In 1957, a new library facility was built at 94th Street and Troy Avenue, with an addition completed in 1976.

-Click here to download a copy of the early history of the Evergreen Park Public Library as written by Amie Martin, head librarian from 1944-1977 (excerpt from Cherishing our past: Evergreen Park's centennial celebration, 1993).
+Click here to download a copy of the document Early History of the Evergreen Park Public Library as written by Amie Martin, head librarian from 1944-1977 (excerpt from Cherishing our Past: Evergreen Park's Centennial Celebration, 1993).

 Evergreen Park Public Library offers resources that encourage lifelong learning and enrich the quality of life in our community.